XYZ convention: Examples

 For example, on the sequence 1-1 (with or without opponent's interfering);1NT-2;2,2 will show an invitational hand with minimum five spades and four hearts, 2 an invitational hand with minimum five spades (in which case one does not have four hearts) or possibly six spades with or without four hearts.
 2NT will show a balanced invitational hand, 3 typically an unbalanced invitational hand with club support.
 However, when one instead forces game with 2, opener will immediately start describing his own hand.
 He may, on basis of the aforementioned auction, with 2 being the only difference, bid 2 holding four hearts, 2 holding three card spade support, etc. Further bids are primarily natural.

 Advantages and disadvantages

 XYZ gives very good control finding both games and slams and, in the case of a minimum opening, can often result in playing at the two-level where other pairs are at the three-level.
 On occasion, you can also arrange to play in 2 (by simply passing over the relay).

 There is of course the disadvantage that the partnership can never play in a contract of 2.
-However, when that is a good contract, the opponents will seldom let you play there and when it's a bad contract?
-Well, why would you want to play there?
+However, proponents argue that the cases where playing 2 is advantageous are rare.

 Playing, as very common in combination with XY no trump, the Walsh convention or even Transfer Walsh, one still has the chance of stopping in 2 on weak hands, often impossible using for example Checkback Stayman.